sagemath/trac_to_gh/Issue 3919.md

 # Issue 3919: Selector - do not inset a lone button

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3919

 Original creator: itolkov